tbrowder/FinanceAPI/README.md

 Local data location and use
 ---------------------------

-Currently, data are output to CSV tables, one uniquely named file per security `symbol` (also known as `ticker`).
+Currently, data are utimately output to CSV tables, uniquely named file per security `symbol` (also known as `ticker`) and content type.
 (Note an SQLite database is a desirable possibility for the future, PRs welcome!).

 ### General process